aspark003/ML_portfolio/hdbscan/ReadMe.md

 Use probabilities_ and outlier_scores_ to assess point-level confidence and anomaly strength.

 approximate_predict returns approx_label and approx_prob for new points; compare probabilities_ with approx_prob to evaluate assignment confidence.

+This project focuses on **understanding HDBSCAN behavior**, not building a production model.